Tinnitus Treatment

 Your journey with us starts with a full hearing and tinnitus health assessment.
 Tinnitus is closely linked to stress and emotional wellbeing, so we take time to understand how it feels for you — and how it’s impacting your daily life.
 This first step often brings real relief.

-Next, we work with you to develop a personalised management plan — tailored to reduce the impact of tinnitus on your emotional, cognitive, and physical wellbeing.
+Next, we work with you to develop a personalised tinnitus management plan — tailored to reduce the impact of tinnitus on your emotional, cognitive, and physical wellbeing.
 Elements of our CALM Programme may form part of your care, and we’ll be by your side throughout the process, helping you integrate support tools into your life.

 If you think you may have tinnitus, reach out.
 Whether your symptoms are mild or more severe, we’re here to listen, support, and help you reclaim a sense of calm and control.